taihen/base-image/README.md

 ## Automation

-The [`.github/workflows/build.yml`](./.github/workflows/build.yml) workflow handles the entire build, push, and sign process for both production and debug images.
+The [`.github/workflows/build.yml`](./.github/workflows/build.yml) workflow handles the entire build, push, and sign process for all three image variants.
 It is triggered on:

 - A `push` to the `main` branch.
 - A daily schedule (`cron: "0 5 * * *"`) to ensure images are kept up-to-date with upstream packages.

-The workflow builds both image variants in parallel and applies the following tagging strategy:
+The workflow builds all three image variants in parallel and applies the following tagging strategy:

-- **Production images**: Tagged with `latest` and version tags (e.g., `v2025.06.13`)
+- **Base images**: Tagged with `latest` and version tags (e.g., `v2025.06.13`)
+- **glibc images**: Tagged with `glibc` and version-glibc tags (e.g., `v2025.06.13-glibc`)
 - **Debug images**: Tagged with `debug` and version-debug tags (e.g., `v2025.06.13-debug`)

 ## Automatic Release System